The237/papers/README.md

-# Python for Data Science project
+# Papers Project Repository
-A repository wich contains the final version of our python for datascience end of semester project
+A repository wich contains notebooks and codes of my master degree thesis on the automation of Systematic Litterature Review.